crasowas/app_privacy_manifest_fixer/README.md

 sh install.sh <project_path>
 ```

-If the command is executed repeatedly, any existing installation will be automatically overwritten.
+If the command is run repeatedly, any existing installation will be automatically overwritten.
+To modify command-line options, simply rerun the command—no uninstallation required.

 #### Command Line Options